Last Updated on 30/04/2025

 1. Create a Proper Visual Hierarchy

-The visual hierarchy of a computer interface refers to the organization and display of UI design components to indicate degrees of significance, allowing users to swiftly scan for needed information.
+The visual hierarchy of a computer interface refers to the organization and display of UI design components to indicate degrees of significance, allowing users to scan for needed information swiftly.
 Designing a layout with good visual hierarchy involves numerous factors:

-A designer that considers these UI design patterns while producing a UI layout design will ensure that the finished product has a great-looking, harmonious, and intuitively scannable layout.
+A designer who considers these UI design patterns while producing a UI layout design will ensure that the finished product has a great-looking, harmonious, and intuitively scannable layout.

-Google’s search results page employs all of the visual hierarchy elements to improve scannability.
+Google’s search results page employs all visual hierarchy elements to improve scannability.

 The use of color, size, and contrast emphasizes the headlines.
 The negative space surrounding each headline helps to ensure that it is the first thing a user scans.

-When users find a relevant headline, they examine the link’s color and proximity to determine its credibility.
+Users who find a relevant headline examine the link’s color and proximity to determine its credibility.

 Next, to further assess the outcome, they will examine the content copy, which is uniform in color, size, and closeness.
 In addition to these criteria, repetition and alignment make Google search results simple to peruse.